aerickt/lapwing-for-beginners/src/Chapter-21.md

 * `EUPB/TPOE/TKPWRAFBG` infographic
 * `PEUBG/TO/TKPWRAFBG` pictographic

-This uses a briefing technique where you drop unstressed vowels such as the "i" in graph**i**c.
+This uses a briefing technique where the unstressed vowels such as the "i" in graph**i**c is dropped.

 ## "-ology" words
 These are written using regular syllabic splitting: